mpolacek/goo/cxx-in-gcc12.md

 };
 ```

 As an aside, the request to enhance the warning came about 17 years ago.
-Apparently sometimes things take their time.
+Apparently, sometimes things take their time.

 ### `-Wbidi-chars` added